MichaelTDo/24-Hackathon/README.md

 - Instantly see the neon-ified output.

 ### How to use:
-- Git clone the code and run locally
+- Git clone the code and run locally using these commands:
+   - $ cd 24-Hackathon
+   - $ {browser} main.html
 - Select a neon color from the dropdown menu.
 - Enter your text in the provided textarea.
 - Click the "Neon-ify" button to generate the neon effect.